The Do’s and Don’ts Post Hair Transplant Surgery

 Avoid Physical Activities

-It’s important to avoid any type of strenuous activities that can cause sweating for the first month post hair transplant as this can lead to infections.
-This includes, weight lifting, running, cycling, swimming, football (or soccer) and basketball.
+It’s essential to avoid any strenuous activities that can cause sweating for the first month post hair transplant as this can lead to infections.
+This includes weight lifting, running, cycling, swimming, football (or soccer), and basketball.

 -